silkroadnomad/DoichainPlaygroundSvelte/README.md

     - [ ] download multisig config as file
     - [ ] scan a publickey
       - [ ] show error if publicKey is invalid
-    - [ ] scan mnemonic / try different BIPs (32/44/49/84), show balance, latetest derivation and new address / publickey for multisig
+    - [ ] scan mnemonic / try different BIPs (32/44/49/84), show balance, latest derivation and new address / publickey for multisig
 - [ ] spend from a multisig address
 - [ ] automate spending from a multisig address
 - [ ] research and test DoiWallet and Electrum-DOI seed phrases and keys